dotnet-project-file-analyzers/dotnet-project-file-analyzers/README.md

 * [**Proj1001** Use analyzers for packages](rules/Proj1001.md)

 ## Reference an analyzer from a project
-For debugging/development purposes, it can be useful reference the analyzer project directly.
-Within this solution, that could like:
+For debugging/development purposes, it can be useful to reference the analyzer project directly.
+Within this solution, that would look like:

 ``` XML
 <Project Sdk="Microsoft.NET.Sdk">